algebananazzzzz/ProjectBallsWeb/README.md

 # ProjectBallsWeb
 Writeup:

-ProjectBalls(web) is a web application software project created to address the user story of providing freely available and simplistic video editing softwares designed for coaches.
+ProjectBalls(web) is a web application software project created to address the user story of providing freely available and on-the-go video editing softwares designed for coaches.
 The user action designed for is first uploading a video, then cutting the video into snippets, finally downloading the snippets.
-In essence, the project comprises of three main fuctions: edit video, query snippets matching descriptions and download snippets.
+In essence, the project comprises of three main fuctions: cutting snippets from video, query snippets matching descriptions and download snippets.

 The user first creates an account, then upload a video they wanna edit.
 They then proceed to cut the video in an interactive page, using specific control keys (e.g. s for start, space for end) to indicate start and end times for multiple snippets matching a specific gameplay tag (e.g. defense, sideline play), while being able to view the video and determine where to cut on the fly.

 Afterwhich, users can query snippets matching a specific description (e.g. defense, sideline play) in the dashboard page, then download the snippet(s) one by one or all as a zip file.

 # Deployment Requisites: